 We know that when we delay the start of school or cancel the school day completely, it has a significant impact on families.
 We also want to ensure that we are making decisions that minimize any negative impact on student learning.
 In other words, when there is no safety concern in getting to school, we want to make sure that our students are at school.
 This is the balance we constantly weigh when making school delay or school closure decisions.

-Note: Any OFFICIAL communication will only be distributed via the normal Leander ISD communications methods (LISD Alerts page, Insider emails, phone calls, text messages, district and campus websites, original posts on Leander ISD Facebook and Twitter).
+Note: Any OFFICIAL communication will only be distributed via the normal Leander ISD communications methods (LISD Alerts page; Remind message, including a text message, email and/or phone call; district website; original posts on Leander ISD Facebook and Twitter).
 Please beware of copies or imitations.

 How do we make our decision?